sheaivey/rx5808-pro-diversity/README.md

   Select Receiver B.
 ```

-The two percent helps pervent rapid video switching when both RSSI are close in value.
+The two percent helps prevent rapid video switching when both RSSI are close in value.

 ##Usage